Muterra/doc-golix/spec.md

 **CTR mode**:

-Note: in SIV mode, the nonce should not be prepended to the ciphertext in the MEOC payload.
+Note: in SIV mode, the nonce should not be prepended to the ciphertext in the GEOC payload.
 It should be considered a functional component of the key, and must be distributed therewith.
 It may be random, but must never be reused for the same key.
 New key generation should be accompanied by new nonce generation to emphasize their equivalence and discourage accidental content duplication.
 Note that the nonce size must match the block size for the underlying symmetric cipher.

 Advantages: